raudiez/mpc_remote/README.md

 # mpc_remote
-Simply Python script to control MPC with a LIRC remote, for OSMC (Raspberry Pi) Linux distribution.
+Simple Python script to control MPC with a LIRC remote, for OSMC (Raspberry Pi) Linux distribution.